-- The CHENG programme has a functioning PAC with clear roles and responsibilities that are defined in its terms of reference.
+- The PICENG programme has a functioning PAC with clear roles and responsibilities that are defined in its terms of reference.
 The PAC includes industry representatives, employers, and alumni.
 As per the SER, the PAC meets at least once a year.
 As mentioned earlier in this Report, the feedback and suggestions of the PAC members are compiled and reported in the Annual SERs and action plans are set based on their feedback and suggestions with clear responsibilities and timeframe.
-The PAC members confirmed to the Panel during the interviews that results from the QAC and Annual SERs are discussed and shared with all stakeholders and commended the recent curriculum changes and the two new tracks in the CHENG programme. - Based on the evidence provided and interviews, the Panel learned that the Department relies on feedback from both the PAC and SAC and the different survey analysis to ensure that the programme is aligned with the labour market needs and stays up to date with the changes in the Chemical Engineering profession.
-The Panel confirms that the Department has a very strong relationship with the industrial sector in Bahrain and relies on the continuous feedback from the labour market to shape and introduce necessary improvements to the programme.
-However, the Panel recommends that the College should conduct more detailed market analysis on a regular basis using other tools in addition to surveys such as interviews and published statistics to ensure that the CHENG programme meets the labour market needs.
+The PAC members confirmed to the Panel during the virtual interviews that results from the QAC and Annual SERs are discussed and shared with all stakeholders and commended the recent curriculum changes that will align the new PICENG programme, aka (ICENG), with recent advancement in technology. - Based on the evidence provided and interviews, the Panel learned that the Department relies on feedback from both the PAC and SAC and the different survey analysis to ensure that the programme is aligned with the labour market needs and the latest technology developments (Industry 4.0, Machine Learning, Cyber Security etc.).
+The Panel also notes that a market survey was recently conducted, however, the Panel recommends that the College should conduct more detailed market analysis on a regular basis using other tools in addition to surveys such as interviews and published PICENG programme meets the labour market needs. statistics to ensure that the